 Heartland also hosts PolicyBot, a search engine and database containing more than 32,000 reports, news articles, and commentaries from some 300 think tanks and advocacy groups, including The Heartland Institute’s own publications.
 PolicyBot can be searched by keyword, author, publisher, and date of publication, making it an ideal resource for researchers and legislative staffers.

-Heartland is unique among think tanks in its production of five monthly public policy newspapers dedicated to reporting on the latest developments in virtually all of the topic areas of concern to national, state, and local elected officials.
-These newspaper are: Budget & Tax News, Environment and Climate News, School Reform News, Health Care News, and Finance, Insurance and Real Estate (FIRE) Policy News.
+Heartland is unique among think tanks in its production of four monthly public policy newspapers dedicated to reporting on the latest developments in virtually all of the topic areas of concern to national, state, and local elected officials.
+These newspaper are: Budget & Tax News, Environment and Climate News, School Reform News, and Health Care News.

 They are sent in printed form or digitally to all national and state elected officials nationwide.
 Subscriptions to all five newspapers are available for free online by signing up here.
 Their content is combined and made available in advance of print publication in our digital magazine, the Heartlander.